New Outdoor Amenities Coming in Early 2023: Landscaped Walking Path, Outdoor Entertaining Pavilion & Shuffleboard Court!

 The holiday season means different things to each of us.
 The holidays are about family, friends, food, and tradition.
 For many, the smells, taste, and decorations bring memories flooding back.
 We at The Madison Senior Living hope some of these ideas will be helpful as the holidays approach.

-The Madison Senior Living in Kansas City, MO offers assisted living and memory care with a variety of services and a range of floor plan options.
-Amenities include restaurant dining, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
-Conveniently located with easy access to a wide variety of attractions and local shopping.
+The Madison Senior Living in Kansas City, MO offers independent senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
+Amenities include restaurant dining, 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
+Centrally located near St Luke’s South/ Menorah with convenient access to major shopping centers and attractions, including Top Golf, Park Place Shopping Center, Worlds of fun/Oceans of fun, Kansas City Zoo, Union Station/Crown Center, National WWI Museum and Memorial, and The Nelson-Atkins Museum of Art.

 Arrow Senior Living serves and employs individuals of all faiths, regardless of race, color, gender, sexual orientation, national origin, age or handicap, except as limited by state and federal law.